lanahuyen/Group_Project_1/README.md

 		-	Date vs. country (Lana)
 		-	Industry vs country (Oty)

-	- analysis of correlation and r^2 fit
+	- analysis of correlation and r^2 fit (Lana)

-3) What investors are most frequently investing - Oty
+3) What investors are most frequently investing (Oty)

 4) Map of unicorn companies - plotted by size (Athena)

 Summary of analysis of Unicorn companies and their changes over the past 3 years of data (group)

+Visuals
+- Map of companies
+- scatter plot with regressions
+- correlation matrix